Digital Marketing Glossary: The Ultimate Guide

 Distribution:

-Distribution means by which a product or service delivered to its end-user or customer.
+Distribution means by which a product or service is delivered to its end-user or customer.

 E